Magnetic Field Amplification via Protostellar Disc Dynamos: Abstract

 \section{Abstract}

-We model the generation of a magnetic field in a protostellar disc using an $\alpha$-dynamo and perform axisymmetric magnetohydrodynamics (MHD) simulations of a T Tauri star.
+We numerically investigate the generation of a magnetic field in a protostellar disc via an $\alpha \Omega$-dynamo and the resulting magnetohydrodynamic (MHD) driven outflows.
 We find that for small values of the dimensionless dynamo parameter $\alpha_d$ the poloidal field grows exponentially at a rate $\sigma \propto \Omega_K \sqrt{\alpha_d}$, before saturating to a value $\propto \sqrt{\alpha_d}$.
 The dynamo excites dipole and octupole modes, but quadrupole modes are suppressed, because of the symmetries of the seed field.
-Inital seed fields too weak to launch MHD outflows are found to grow sufficiently to launch winds with observationally relevant mass fluxes of order $10^{-9} M_{\odot}/\rm{yr}$ for T Tauri stars.
-For large values of $\alpha_d$ magnetic loops are generated over the entire disc.
-These quickly come to dominate the disc dynamics and cause the disc to break up due to the magnetic pressure.
+Initial seed fields too weak to launch MHD outflows are found to grow sufficiently to launch winds with observationally relevant mass fluxes of order $10^{-9} M_{\odot}/\rm{yr}$ for T Tauri stars.
+This suggests $\alpha \Omega$-dynamos may be responsible for generating magnetic fields strong enough to launch observed outflows.